 You can if you want to but it’s not necessary.
 My usual routine is to remove my makeup immediately when I get home with my Bioderma and just go on with my life till its time to go to bed, I will then wash my face with my La Roche Posay Effaclar with my Clarisonic.

 Will you go back to using traditional oil/lotion/wipe removers?

 Erm, I guess not.
 I’m really loving my Bioderma and will definitely make another purchase when it starts to run out.

 Well, I hope you enjoyed my review and thoughts on the Micellar Water and didn’t bore you with my scientific explanations.
-Stick around for more updates on the products I’ve been using on My Skincare Report and stay beautiful.
+Stick around for more updates on the products I’ve been using and stay beautiful.